ksingla025/Speaker_Dia_RedHen/README.md

 Detailed Documentation : http://web.iiit.ac.in/~karan.singla/redhenproposal.pdf

+Now user can also use ALIZE speaker identification system instead of LIUM just use ALIZE_spk_seg/spk_det.sh

 # Module 1
 This will extract 16kz audio date from Mp4 files and divide them according to respective news network Data-PreProcessing